MrDrewShep/Commute_Check_With_Endpoints/readme.md

+## Exception based alerting
+Just head home, and know that your defined "usual" route home is the fastest... unless you hear from us.

+You'll receive an SMS alert if the system detects an "alternate" route meets your defined threshold for time savings.

 ## 1 of 2 programs that run together, to provide exception based navigation notifications for a user's commute to/from work.
 In this part of the service, a user registers, saving their commute data (includes a GUI with help from Google Maps APIs).
 The second part of the service is a job scheduler, that run analysis on user routes at the user's predefined times of day.

 ### Why I Built This